microsoft/botframework-solutions/docs/_docs/virtual-assistant/tutorials/enable-proactive-notifications/5-run-your-solution.md

 1. Run the **EventProducer** project to generate a sample notification message.

-1. Congratulations, you’ve received a proactive noficiation through your Virtual Assistant!
+1. Congratulations, you've received a proactive notification through your Virtual Assistant!

 ![Demonstration of a notification received in an existing bot conversation]({{site.baseurl}}/assets/images/enterprisenotification-demo.png)